TosbackCgusBridge-Bot/CGUs-versions/Expedia/Privacy Policy.md

 If you have questions about either this Privacy Policy (or your travel planning or purchases), please email us using our customer service and feedback form.

-This Privacy Policy is effective as of August 22, 2013.
+This Privacy Policy is effective as of January 1, 2014.